 - Make sure Turn on Filter Keys is not ticked.
 Then, click OK.

 Check if the keyboard works as expected now.
-If not, there are a few more fixes for you to try.
+If not, there are a few more fixes to try.

 Fix 5 – Run DISM

-The corruption or misconfiguration of your computer will also cause devices like Logitech keyboard to malfunction.
+The corruption or misconfiguration of your computer will also cause devices to malfunction.
 You could utilize The DISM tool to fix the error and get your input back on track.
 Here’s how:

 - Type cmd in the search box.
 Then, click Command Prompt and click Run as administrator.